 Disk sanitization enables you to remove data from a disk or set of disks so that the data can never be recovered.

-When disk sanitization is enabled on a storage system, it cannot be disabled again.
+When disk sanitization is enabled, it disables some Data ONTAP commands, including volume move (unless SnapMirror is also enabled).
+Once disk sanitization is enabled on a storage system, it cannot be disabled.

 If you need to abort the sanitization process, you can do so by using the disk sanitize abort command.
 If the specified disks are undergoing the formatting phase of sanitization, the abort does not occur until the phase is complete.
 At that time, Data ONTAP displays a message telling you that the sanitization process was stopped.

 -p pattern1 -p pattern2 -p pattern3 specifies a cycle of one to three user-defined hex byte overwrite patterns that can be applied in succession to the disks being sanitized.
 The default pattern is three passes, using 0x55 for the first pass, 0xaa for the second pass, and 0x3c for the third pass.

 -r replaces a patterned overwrite with a random overwrite for any or all of the passes.